Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 ## (Q3) Meet your Microbe (40 pts)

-On Wednesday and Friday of this week you cultivated, grew, and examined the microbes from your skin.
+On Wednesday and Friday of this week, you cultivated, grew, and examined the microbes from your skin.

-**3.a.** Describe in your own words what is the microbiome, and provide a current example of study of the microbiome (include references if needed) (3-4 sentences)
+**3.a.** Describe in your own words what is microbiome and provide a current research article of the microbiome (include a references link)?
+What is the key claim of your paper?
+(3-4 sentences)

 **3.b.** Name 2 key methods used to study the microbiome?
 (Bullet points)

 **Colony Morphology** Make sure to include a picture and figure caption

-**3.c.** Examine the morphology of the colonies on your plates.
+**3.c.** Examine the morphology of the colonies on a plate from your table (your plate or a neighbor's  plate).
 Describe as comprehensively as possible the ONE most interesting colony at your table (you decide what’s interesting!).
 What is the size, shape, and shape of the colony?
-What is thenarrowest classification you can make of this colony?
-Max 100 words)
+What is the narrowest classification you can make of this colony?
+(4-5 sentences)

 ### (EXTRA CREDIT) Scavenger hunt: Find some “artificial stone” and take a selfie (2 pts)